Skip to Content

 An added bonus is the first part of the hike back down, you’ll enjoy the mountain vistas glowing with golden larches.

-Another huge benefit of the Healy Pass hike is that it leaves from the Sunshine Village parking lot, so there’s plenty of parking available!
+Another huge benefit of the Healy Pass hike is that it leaves from the Sunshine Village parking lot, so there’s no concerns about getting there early enough to find parking.

 Taylor Lake Larch Hike